peteash10/instructionsforhumans.com/pages/works.md

 This connected with my interest in the post-WWII [cargo cults](https://en.wikipedia.org/wiki/Cargo_cult) of the South Pacific and the [gestures and rituals](http://curiousrituals.nearfuturelaboratory.com) that have emerged during the Internet age.

-Will be used for a ritual event on Saturday 9th December by [Hipkiss and Graney](https://www.hipkissandgraney.com).

 ![](http://instructionsforhumans.com/images/celltower4.jpg)

 ![](http://instructionsforhumans.com/images/celltower2.jpg)